Skip to this page's content

 Hardship Policy

-If you experience a financial emergency or crisis not supported by KCHA’s regular rent policies, our hardship policy can help.
-Through a hardship request, you can us ask to review your situation.
-If you qualify, we may approve a new rent outside of the normal review process.
+If you experience a financial emergency or crisis not supported by KCHA’s regular rent policies, you can make a hardship request that asks KCHA to review your situation.
+If you qualify, KCHA may approve a new rent outside of the normal review process.

-To be considered for a hardship rent, you must first apply for all available benefits.
-(Benefits include, but are not limited to, TANF, unemployment, and social security.)
-In most cases, your cost of living expenses must also exceed 50 percent of household income.
+To be considered for a hardship rent, you must first apply for all available benefits, such as SNAP, unemployment, and social security.
+In most cases, your cost of living expenses must be more than 50 percent of your household income.

 Types of Hardships